Impact of the Center of Mass Fluctuations on the Ground State Properties of Nuclei: Introduction

-Considering all the studies performed in the past, one can state that up to this day there is no convincing study or even agreement between different claims.
-On the magnitude or its $A$-dependence of the $E_{CoM}$ it was stated that: {\it \bf i}) with red triangles in Fig.~\ref{fig:ecom} are the results reported in Ref.~\cite{Da-Costa:2024} Fig. 9 obtained with Eq.~(\ref{eq:KE0}); {\it \bf ii}) the blue line in Fig.~\ref{fig:ecom} are the results $E_{CoM}\approx 12.6 A^{-0.131}$, reported in Fig. (4), Ref.~\cite{Dobaczewski:2009}; {\it \bf iii}) the green squares in Fig.~\ref{fig:ecom} are \textcite{Butler:1984} results, see Eqs.~(\ref{eq:butler}) evaluated here with SeaLL1 EDF; and {\it \bf iv}) $E_{CoM}\propto A^{-1}$ according to the qualitative arguments presented by \textcite{Sheikh:2021} in Section 3.2.2, where they discuss the restoration of ``Linear momentum'' and they refer to Section 4, where they discuss the Lipkin-Nogami framework.
-Equally, it is not clear how the magnitude of $E_{CoM}$ compares in importance with any other corrections from other required symmetry restorations.
-The simple recipe used by \textcite{Vautherin:1972}, see Eqs.~(\ref{eq:KE1}, \ref{eq:ehf}) point to a finite asymptotic value for $E_{CoM}\approx 18$ MeV, \textcite{Da-Costa:2024} using Eq.~\eqref{eq:KE0} report a different behavior, $E_{CoM}\approx 6\ldots 8$ MeV for all magic nuclei, unlike \textcite{Butler:1984}, see Eq.~\eqref{eq:butler}, and in clear disagreement with $E_{CoM}$ reported in Ref.~\cite{Dobaczewski:2009}, and in a stark disagreement with the claims made in Ref.~\cite{Sheikh:2021}.
-In Fig.~\ref{fig:ecom} we compare the most current and best estimates of $|E_{CoM}|$ obtained by various authors, including present results.
+In Fig.~\ref{fig:ecom} we compare the most current and best estimates of $|E_{\rm CoM}|$ for the magnitude and its $A$-dependence, obtained by various authors, including present results.
+Considering all the studies performed in the past, one can state that up to this day there is no convincing study or even agreement between different claims. \begin{itemize} \item With red triangles in Fig.~\ref{fig:ecom} are the results reported by \textcite{Da-Costa:2024}, Fig. 9 obtained with ${E}_{\rm CoM} =- \left \langle \psi | \hat{\rm K}_{\rm CoM}| \psi \right \rangle$, see Eq.~\eqref{eq:KE0}. \item The blue line in Fig.~\ref{fig:ecom} are the results $E_{\rm CoM}\approx 12.6(8) A^{-0.131(11)}$, reported by \textcite{Dobaczewski:2009} in Fig. (4), due to zero-point CoM fluctuations. \item The green squares in Fig.~\ref{fig:ecom} are \textcite{Butler:1984} results, see Eqs.~(\ref{eq:butler}) evaluated here with SeaLL1 EDF.
+In Ref.~\cite{Bulgac:2018}, where the non-optimized SeaLL1 EDF was introduced, after adding the \textcite{Butler:1984} CoM energy corrections to the binding energy RMS of even-even spherical nuclei decreased from 1.54 MeV to 0.97 MeV, by correcting the ground state energies of light and medium mass nuclei predominantly. \item $E_{\rm CoM}\propto A^{-1}$ (not shown) according to the arguments presented by \textcite{Sheikh:2021} in Section 3.2.2, where the authors discuss the restoration of ``Linear momentum.''
+The $E_{\rm CoM}\propto A^{-1}$ is clearly never reproduced by other estimates.
+If this prediction from Ref.~\cite{Sheikh:2021} would be correct the CoM energy correction in $^{208}$Pb would be more than 5 times smaller than in $^{40}$Ca. \item With black circles with crosses are our results for ${E}_{\rm CoM} = \left \langle \psi | \hat{\rm K}_{\rm CoM}| \psi \right \rangle$, see Eq.~\eqref{eq:MF11}. \item The black lines and black dots are our CoM energy corrections obtained with translational invariant many-body wave function $\Psi_{\bm 0}$, see Eq.~\eqref{eq:wf}~\cite{Peierls:1957}, with $E_{\rm CoM} = \langle \Psi_{\bm 0}| \hat{\rm H} | \Psi_{\bm 0} \rangle- \langle\psi |\hat{\rm H}|\psi \rangle$, Eq.~\eqref{eq:com} reported in this work. \end{itemize} Equally, it is not clear how the magnitude of $E_{\rm CoM}$ compares in importance with any other corrections from other required symmetry restorations.
+The simple recipe used by \textcite{Vautherin:1972}, see Eqs.~(\ref{eq:KE1}, \ref{eq:ehf}) point to a finite (thus incorrect) asymptotic value for $E_{\rm CoM}\approx 18$ MeV, \textcite{Da-Costa:2024} using Eq.~\eqref{eq:KE0} report a different behavior, $E_{\rm CoM}\approx 6\ldots 8$ MeV for all magic nuclei, unlike \textcite{Butler:1984}, see Eq.~\eqref{eq:butler}, and in clear disagreement with $E_{\rm CoM}$ reported in Ref.~\cite{Dobaczewski:2009}, and in a stark disagreement with the claims made in Ref.~\cite{Sheikh:2021}.

 Current mean field frameworks do not provide accurate enough estimates for the nuclear binding energy (BE) needed to predict nuclear abundances and reactions in stars according to a number of authors.
 Even after including a plethora of beyond mean field (BMF) corrections the needed accuracy in not sufficient, but that conclusion depends on the study, see Refs.~\cite{Schatz:1998,Schatz:2001,Mumpower:2016,Cowan:2021,Da-Costa:2024} and references therein, where it is claimed that an RMS error not greater than ${\cal O}(100)$ keV in BE is needed when performing the simulation of the $rp$-process nuclear reaction network.
 In other studies however, see Ref.~\cite{Grams:2021}, agreements with observed abundance in the solar system are obtained with current EDFs when evaluating the $r$-process~\cite{Lemaitre:2021}.
 CoM energy corrections also appear to play a particularly important role in determining the nuclear surface tension and correspondingly the heights of fission barriers~\cite{Berger:1984,Da-Costa:2024}.